vuongducphuong/documentation/content/applications/websites/website/configuration/on-premise_geo-ip-installation.rst

    1. See `GeoLite Legacy databases are now discontinued
    <https://support.maxmind.com/geolite-legacy-discontinuation-notice/>`_

-How To Test GeoIP Geolocation In Your Odoo Website
+How To Test GeoIP Geolocation In Your Leansoft Website
 ==================================================

 1. Go to your website.
 Open the web page that you want to test ``GeoIP``.